Communication with authorities and other organisations

 - SASDT (South African Society for Dairy Technology)

-DSA liaises with the SASDT regarding dairy safety and quality related matters on an ad hoc basis.
+The DSA liaises with the SASDT regarding dairy safety and quality-related matters on an ad hoc basis.
 SASDT promotes and encourages technological and scientific advancement by the dissemination and application of knowledge and the provision of opportunities for discussion, co-operation, education, training and research.
-DSA also serves on the management of the South African Society for Dairy Technology (SASDT).
-Provision is made in the budget for the attendance of the 2018 National symposium by DSA employees.
+DSA also serves on the management of the SASDT.